-- Mix the last drops of perfume from a spray bottle into some unscented lotion.
+- Use the last drops of perfume.
+Mix the last drops of perfume from a spray bottle into some unscented lotion.
 Make the most of every last drop of your fragrance.
 If your bottle no longer sprays, add the remaining scent to some unscented moisturizer to create a lotion that smells like your perfume.

 - Perfume your clothes.
 Perfuming your clothes means that you will smell your perfume all day.
 Spray the clothes in your closet or in your drawers to make everything smell good!
 The fabric has fibers that allow them to retain the smell of your perfume.
 However, be careful not to spray your perfume on white clothes or silk, as this may stain them.

 - Leave a perfumed scarf in your closet.
 In addition to spraying your clothes, you can also just spray your perfume on a scarf, then place it in your drawers or closet.
 One thing is certain, the smell of your perfume will never have been so present and it will remain so for a long time!